W47K3R9/SpectralDev/README.md

 concurrently for a few groups of oscillators.
 - [ ] Implement MIDI listening for tempo to trigger the FFT calculation according to the current tempo

+## Bugs

+- [x] The Plugin can't be deleted without issueing an error to Logic.
+This might be because the thread is not stopped and destruction of the instance freezes and waits infinitely...
+Fix: Juce creates unique pointers out of all arguments in addParam() since I used a unique pointer too this resulted in undefined behaviour.